-Once the area was washed and hair cut away he could see that there were deep wounds hidden under the neck straps, probably caused by the weight and drag of the chain.
+Once the area was washed and hair cut away he could see deep wounds hidden under the neck straps, probably caused by the weight and drag of the chain.
 They were not treated and were festering.
-After thoroughly cleaning and drying the wounds then wound cream and fly repellent were applied to the whole area.
+After thoroughly cleaning and drying the wounds, wound cream and fly repellent were applied to the whole area.

-The owner was eventually located and given a warning to:- inspect animals daily, to ensure sick/injured animals are treated promptly and not to attach harmful equipment to animals.
-The donkey recovered well.
+The owner was eventually located and given a warning to:- inspect animals daily, to ensure sick/injured animals are treated promptly and not to attach harmful equipment to animals and to rest sick/injured animals.
+The chain was removed from the owner.
+The donkey received the necessary treatment and rest and she recovered well.